octet-stream/parasprite/doc/Type.md

 }
 ```

-Type class can create a new type with fields of another.
-Use `params.extends` for that:
+Type class can create a new type with fields from another GraphQLObjectType.
+Just use `params.extends` for that:

 ```js
 import {GraphQLString as TString, GraphQLInt as TInt} from "graphql"